Juan-RG/rainfallForecast/README.md

 ## Leveraging Earth Observation Data for Informed Agricultural Decision-Making

-InformedAgriculture is a Django-based web application designed to empower farmers and agricultural experts with insightful, real-time data.
+RainfallForecast is a Django-based web application designed to empower farmers and agricultural experts with insightful, real-time data.
 By utilizing Earth observation data, the platform helps users make better decisions for crop management, resource allocation, and land monitoring.

 ### Installation Guide